-Factors that can influence Operational and Strategic Resource Planning
+B. Factors that can influence operational and strategic resource planning

-Parameters for strategic and operational resource planning are linked with the mission, vision, strategies, goals, and objectives of an organization.
-The following can influence strategic and operational resource planning decisions.
+Parameters for strategic and operational resource planning are linked with an organization’s mission, vision, strategies, goals, and objectives.
+In addition, the following can influence strategic and operational resource planning decisions.

-It defines an organization’s hiring policy for full-time resources, and it directly influences decisions made on a resource plan.
-It also covers compensation and benefits, which is an important consideration for regular employees.
+It defines an organization’s hiring policy for full-time resources and directly influences decisions made on a resource plan.
+It also covers compensation and benefits, an essential consideration for regular employees.

 The project team is created using a combination of in-house and vendor resources.
 The critical positions which require specific domain knowledge are performed by full-time in-house staff.
 One-time activities such as software development are accomplished using vendor resources.

-Due to globalization’s effect, many businesses are outsourcing certain business functions to another organization.
+Due to globalization, many businesses outsource certain functions to other organizations.
 Some organizations also have stricter policies that their confidential data cannot leave the company’s boundary.

 Due to the cost pressure, many projects are now getting executed from different locations.
-Project costs can be minimized using generic resources from a low-cost location.
-The high-skilled resources can be located based on their availability, who can take up leadership roles related to delivery.
+Therefore, project costs can be minimized using generic resources from a low-cost area.
+In addition, the high-skilled resources can be located based on their availability, who can take up leadership roles related to delivery.

 Full-time resources must learn new skills for their self-development and compete in a dynamically changing environment.
-It may not always be practical to hire new resources.
+Therefore, it may not always be practical to hire new resources.
 However, a new skill can be acquired by cross-training an existing employee.

-Resource leveling optimizes workforce allocation by adjusting the project schedule to resolve conflicts caused by resources’ over-allocation.
-Resource Smoothing optimizes allocation by adding new resources without affecting the critical path and timeline.
-Both of these techniques influence decisions towards a resource plan.
+The essential function of resource leveling is to optimize workforce allocation by adjusting the project schedule to resolve conflicts caused by resources’ over-allocation.
+On the other hand, resource smoothing optimizes distribution by adding new resources without affecting the critical path and timeline.
+Both of these techniques influence decisions toward a resource plan.

-Effective planning resources is one of the critical success factors for an organization’s growth and sustainability.
-The outbreak of the COVID-19 virus has upset the business model of the whole world at the beginning of 2020.
+Effective resource planning is a critical success factor for an organization’s growth and sustainability.
+Unfortunately, the outbreak of the COVID-19 virus upset the world’s business model at the beginning of 2020.

-Many organizations are trying to stay afloat in these volatile market conditions with a shrinking budget.
-Acute cost pressure and skill shortages have also become a routine activity.
-Following strategies can help an organization in sustaining their business profitability while planning for resources.
+Many organizations try to stay afloat in these volatile market conditions with a shrinking budget.
+Acute cost pressure and skill shortages have also become routine activities.
+Following strategies can help an organization sustain its profitability while planning for project resources.

 - Effective Capacity Planning and identifying the Gaps between Capacity and Demand